Skip to content

 Tracking is half the battle

 You cannot manage what you do not measure.
 Every bet should go in a log: date, sport, market, bet, line, stake in units, result, and closing line.
 Once you have a few hundred bets logged, you can answer the only question that matters — am I actually beating the closing line?
 Bettors who beat the closer over a meaningful sample are real.
 Bettors who don't are gamblers paying the vig.
-We cover this in detail in our tracking guide.
+We cover this in detail in our tracking guide, and the deeper CLV concept in the closing line value explainer.

 When to grow your unit